Expectation Values from the Single-Layer Quantum Approximate Optimization Algorithm on Ising Problems: Analytical Formulae for Expected Energies

 \subsection{Formulae for the Sherrington-Kirkpatrick Model with Constant Local Field}

-Consider now the SK model with a constant local field $h$ and with $J_{ij}$ couplings that again are i.i.d.\ with mean zero.
+Consider now a variation of the SK model with a constant local field $h$ and with $J_{ij}$ couplings that again are i.i.d.\ with mean zero, the case shown in Equation~\ref{eq:sk_h}.
 The local energies can now be expressed as

 The per spin energy thus equals

 Assuming again that the $J$ values are normally distributed according to $J=J'/\sqrt{n-1}$ with $J'\sim N(0,\sigma^2)$ we get for the energy per spin